 The choice is yours today.
 The resurrection shouts to us this morning.
 He was telling the truth.
 He was everything he claimed to be.
 He was and is the only way and the truth and the life.
 God did accept his sacrifice.
 The resurrection verifies that.
-And if you will call upon him today, you can be saved and have eternal life.
+And if you will call on him today, you can be saved and have eternal life.
 You can experience that resurrection power as Jesus comes into your heart and life and gives you a brand new life.
-What a perfect day for a resurrection to occur in your life.
-He is risen.
-He is risen indeed!
-And because he lives, you can live also.
+Because he lives, you can live also.
+Eternally!
 The choice is yours to make.

 One last thing.
 The resurrection of Jesus means all things are possible.
 The Bible says "if the same Spirit that raised Christ from the dead dwells in you, that same Spirit will quicken your mortal body."
 The same resurrection power is at work in you to enable you to conquer sin, to walk in obedience, to be healed in your body.
-If God can raise Jesus from the dead then He can do anything!
+If God can raise Jesus from the dead, then He can do anything!
 The resurrection means all things are possible!
+Rejoice!
+His resurrection matters!